 Elise Blatchford, flute

-As a recitalist, Ms. Blatchford frequently programs music of the 20th and 21st centuries, and has been an invited guest at venues across the U.S., including Indiana University, University of Oregon, and Yale.
-In 2017-18, she will begin touring a new program of works for solo flute and electronics, including works by Dai Fujikura, Marcos Balter, and Georg Phillip Telemann.
+As a recitalist, Ms. Blatchford frequently programs music of the 20th and 21st centuries, and has been an invited guest at venues across the U.S., including Yale, Indiana University, University of Oregon, and Virginia Tech.
+In 2019, she will perform recitals at the Buffet-Crampon showroom in New York City and at the University of Wisconsin-Madison.

-Also at home in the traditional orchestra world, Ms. Blatchford will serve as Second Flute of the Memphis Symphony during the 2017-18 season.
-She has performed with the Oregon Symphony, the Civic Orchestra of Chicago, and the YOA Orchestra of the Americas.
-With YOA, she toured extensively throughout South America, the Caribbean, and mainland China; made an appearance at Carnegie Hall with Valery Gergiev; and recorded with Philip Glass.
+Also at home in the traditional orchestra world, Ms. Blatchford served as Principal Flute for the Memphis Symphony Orchestra's 2018-19 season.
+She has performed with the Oregon Symphony, the Civic Orchestra of Chicago, IRIS Orchestra, and the YOA Orchestra of the Americas.
+With YOA, she toured extensively throughout South America, the Caribbean, and mainland China, made an appearance at Carnegie Hall with Valery Gergiev, and recorded with Philip Glass.